Semidiscrete optimal transport with unknown costs: Numerical illustrations

-Learning $g^*$ appears to be the greater challenge.
-After $1000$ iterations, the PCS is approximately $0.85$ even for the benchmark policy, which knows $\beta$ from the beginning.
+Figure \ref{fig:laplacealpha} repeats the analysis of Figure \ref{fig:normalalpha} for the same experimental setup, with the sole difference that the noise follows a Laplace (rather than Gaussian) distribution with mean zero and $Var\left(\varepsilon\right)=0.2^2$.
+Thus, this experiment considers a situation where the assumption of sub-Gaussianity is violated (instead, the noise is sub-exponential).
+However, despite the heavier tails, the results are virtually identical to the normal case, indicating that our approach is fairly robust to violations of this assumption.
+We also compared noise levels similarly to Figure \ref{fig:normalmain}, but the results were again nearly identical to the Gaussian case and so we omit them here.

+Finally, Figure \ref{fig:logisticalpha} uses the same setup for $X$ and $\beta_k$, but now we assume that each observation $W^{n+1}_k$ is generated from a Bernoulli distribution with success probability $\chi\left(\beta^\top_k X^{n+1}\right) = \frac{1}{1+e^{-\beta^\top_k X^{n+1}}}$.
+In other words, the true cost structure is an instance of logistic regression with coefficients $\beta_k$.
+However, we do not use logistic regression to estimate the coefficients, due to the high computational cost of estimating a GLM.
+Instead, we apply recursive least squares directly to the binary observations, treating the error $W^{n+1}_k - \chi\left(\left(\hat{\beta}^n_k\right)^\top X^{n+1}\right)$ as the residual.
+Thus, the semi-myopic policy works with a partially misspecified statistical model, though \cite{ChRy20} showed that recursive least squares is still consistent in this situation (i.e., we will still learn the true $\beta_k$ values given enough time).
+Since estimation is more difficult with misspecification, we extend the time horizon to $10^4$ iterations for this experiment.

+Because the benchmark policy knows the costs, misspecification is not a concern for it, and its performance only depends on $\alpha$.
+The semi-myopic policy has much more difficulty in the misspecified setting than in the previous two, but makes consistent improvement throughout the majority of the time horizon.
+Because cost estimation is now the most difficult aspect of the problem, the performance of the semi-myopic policy is now almost entirely unaffected by $\alpha$.

 It is well-known in the stochastic approximation literature that the performance of SA can be sensitive to the stepsize rule.
 It may be possible to speed up convergence by using other choices of $\alpha_n$, many of which are surveyed in \cite{GePo06}.
-We lightly tuned $\alpha$ in our stepsize rule $\alpha_n = \frac{\alpha}{n+1}$, but we do not delve deeply into this issue here because our focus in this paper is mainly theoretical.
+Other, more sophisticated procedures can be found in \cite{BrCiZe11} or \cite{ScZhLe13}, but every one of these methods involves at least one tunable parameter, so there is no way to avoid the tuning issue entirely.
+However, it is noteworthy that the presence of noise in the observed costs has the effect of reducing sensitivity to $\alpha$ in all three of the settings considered here.